 Talk time for the earpiece is estimated at 3.5 hours, with as much as 80 hours of standby.
 And the nifty little carrying case also auto-charges the unit up to three times.
 The top of the case is designed to snap open with just a flick of your thumb like an old-style lighter so it can be done with only one hand, but don’t try to pry it open from the front like we did — it’s a bit flimsy and liable to break if you do.

 Article originally published in February.
-Updated on 10-19-2016 by Lulu Chang: Added news of Xperia Ear pre-order availability in Europe.
+Updated on 11-18-2016 by Kris Wouk: Added availability and pricing for the U.S.